ahoffer/osgi/01-bundle-lesson/README.md

 - Configure the maven bundle plugin in the POM file.
 Among other things, this will add a dependency on the OSGi core interfaces.

 ### Step 3 - Add an activator class
 - Add a package and class to the project.
-The class must implement the  `BundleActivator` interface.
+The class must implement the  `BundleActivator` interface

 ### Step 4 - Implement activator methods
 - Add `System.out.println()` statements to the `start()` and `stop()` methods